thomd/mad-pages/docker.md

 # docker(1)

     docker system df                                           # docker disk usage docker system prune -f                                     # remove unused containers, volumes, networks and images docker inspect CONTAINER                                   # Inspect a running container

 Run Container

     docker run -it IMAGE /bin/bash                             # Start a container with an interactive shell docker run -it -w /app IMAGE /bin/bash                     # Start a container with an interactive shell in new dir `/app` docker run -it -v $(pwd):/app IMAGE /bin/bash              # Start a container with an interactive shell and mount PWD docker run --rm IMAGE env                                  # show environment of a container

 Create and run a Docker Image from a _Dockerfile_

     docker build -t IMAGE .
-    docker run --rm --name CONTAINER -d -p 8080:8080 IMAGE docker logs CONTAINER
+    docker build --no-cache -t IMAGE .                         # build an image from a Dockerfile without using the cache docker run --rm --name CONTAINER -d -p 8080:8080 IMAGE docker logs CONTAINER
     docker exec -it CONTAINER /bin/bash